 Home Remedies for fast Growing Tumors in Rats

-Last year, I worked with an old woman who raised rats for quite a while, and I was able to gather some experience with this problem while helping her care for them.
+Last year, I worked with an older woman who raised rats for quite a while, and I gathered some experience with this problem while helping her care for them.

-Most of her rats (age 3+) developed mammary tumors at some point.
-The option of surgery was staring us in the face.
+Most of her rats (age 3+) developed mammary tumors.
+So the option of surgery was staring us in the face.
 However, surgery is uncomfortable for rats and makes them undergo a great deal of stress.

-I was curious as to whether it works or not and GUESS WHAT?
+I was curious whether it works or not, and GUESS WHAT?
 It did!
 It worked as the tumors never got out of control before the rats died of natural causes.